DeDuckProject/tesseract-code-stim/README.md

 • The end-to-end error-correction success rate is **not yet at the target level**.
 Community testing, bug-fixes, and feature PRs are highly appreciated!

+**Disclaimer:** This repository is an independent, community-driven implementation.
+It is **not** affiliated with Microsoft, Quantinuum, nor the authors of the original tesseract-code paper.

 ### Features

 - Circuit implementation of the [[16,4,4]] Tesseract subsystem color code [[2]](#references) in Stim, including encoding, error correction rounds and final measurements.